daneorie/mpl-tutorial/sequences/README.md

 * `iterate` takes 1) an iterator function, 2) an initial value, 3) and a sequence and iteratively applies the iterator function to the elements of the sequence and previously computed value (or the initial value) and returns the final computed value

-* `reduce` takes a 1) associative reducer function that maps to elements to another element, 2) the identity value of the reducer function, and 3) and a sequence and returs the reduced value for the sequence
+* `reduce` takes a 1) associative reducer function that maps to elements to another element, 2) the identity value of the reducer function, and 3) and a sequence and returns the reduced value for the sequence

-* `scan` takes a 1) associative reducer function that maps to elements to another element, 2) the identity value of the reducer function, and 3) and a sequence and returns 1) the reduced value for each prefix of the sequence (starting with the emtpy sequence, for which the value is identity), and 2) the reduced value for the whole sequence
+* `scan` takes a 1) associative reducer function that maps to elements to another element, 2) the identity value of the reducer function, and 3) and a sequence and returns 1) the reduced value for each prefix of the sequence (starting with the empty sequence, for which the value is identity), and 2) the reduced value for the whole sequence

 ## Implementation